alpersonalwebsite/react/05_controlled-components.md

 1. Install `react-throttle` package
 2. Destructure and import Debounce
-3. Add the Debounce component with the proper configuration wrapping the input (... and remove `value={yourName}` from your input, if not, it will not work.
-Don´t worry, Debounce will take care of showing the proper data/value)
+3. Add the Debounce component with the proper configuration wrapping the input (... and remove `value={this.state.yourName}` from your input, otherwise it will not work.
+Don't worry, Debounce will take care of showing the proper data/value)

 ```javascript
 <Debounce time="400" handler="onChange">